shader-slang/slang/docs/user-guide/a1-06-spirv-target-specifics.md

 Experimental support for the older versions of SPIR-V
 -----------------------------------------------------

-Support for SPIR-V 1.0, 1.1 and 1.2 is still experimental.
+Slang's SPIRV backend is stable when emitting SPIRV 1.3 and later, however, support for SPIR-V 1.0, 1.1 and 1.2 is still experimental.
 When targeting the older SPIR-V profiles, Slang may produce SPIR-V that uses the instructions and keywords that were introduced in the later versions of SPIR-V.

 Combined texture sampler